-Perhaps I saw one too many bears to care anymore, or maybe it was the number of inspiring, caring people we met along the way.
+Perhaps I saw one too many bears to care anymore, or maybe it was the number of incredible, inspiring, caring people we met along the way.
 But somehow I let go of it all.
 And how liberating it was!

 I have never laughed so hard.